Primary familial brain calcification

-Primary familial brain calcification (PFBC), also known as familial idiopathic basal ganglia calcification (FIBGC) and Fahr's disease, is a rare, genetically dominant, inherited neurological disorder characterized by abnormal deposits of calcium in areas of the brain that control movement.
+Primary familial brain calcification (PFBC), also known as familial idiopathic basal ganglia calcification (FIBGC) and Fahr's disease, is a rare, genetically dominant or recessive, inherited neurological disorder characterized by abnormal deposits of calcium in areas of the brain that control movement.
 Through the use of CT scans, calcifications are seen primarily in the basal ganglia and in other areas such as the cerebral cortex.

 Signs and symptoms

 Symptoms of this disease include deterioration of motor functions and speech, seizures, and other involuntary movement.
 Other symptoms are headaches, dementia, and vision impairment.
 Characteristics of Parkinson's Disease are also similar to PFBC.

 The disease usually manifests itself in the third to fifth decade of life but may appear in childhood or later in life.
 It usually presents with clumsiness, fatigability, unsteady gait, slow or slurred speech, difficulty swallowing, involuntary movements or muscle cramping.
 Seizures of various types are common.
 Neuropsychiatric symptoms, which may be the first or the most prominent manifestations, range from mild difficulty with concentration and memory to changes in personality and/or behavior, to psychosis and dementia.